kubeflow/testing/py/kubeflow/testing/go-license-tools/README.md

     Put `license.txt` to `third_party/library/license.txt` where it is read when building docker images.
 4. Manually update a list of dependencies that requires source code, put it into `third_party/library/repo-MPL.txt`.

-## Add CI test for checking license information.
+## Add CI tests for license information.
 It is considered as best practice to continuously test whether the right licence information is presented in the `license.txt` file for every new commit in your code repository.
 So that it is always safe to deliver a new image from the source code.

 For examples, you can add the following tests into your CI pipeline.